Diocese of Ondo: History

 The Diocese of Ondo, as it is today, is within Ondo State.
 The number of parishes, Mass centers and priests has grown tremendously over the years.
-Today, we have fifty parishes and Mass centers and the diocese is blessed with over ninety priests serving within and outside the diocese.
-The Diocese has an area of 15,518 sqm.
+Today, the diocese has fifty parishes and Mass centers, and the diocese has over ninety priests serving within and outside the diocese.
+The diocese has an area of 15,518 sqm.
 With a population of about 3,225,255 of whom 265,000 are Catholics.
-The Diocesan Headquarters is Akure, the Capital City of Ondo State.
+The diocesan headquarters is Akure, the Capital City of Ondo State.